 Alain LeRoy Locke College Preparatory Academy is a public charter high school located in Los Angeles, California, and is part of Green Dot Public Schools.
 It serves students in the community of Watts.
 Our charter was approved by the Los Angeles Unified School District (LAUSD), and the school currently has students enrolled in grades 9 through 12.

-Alain Leroy Locke (September 13, 1885 – June 9, 1954) was an American writer, philosopher, educator, and patron of the arts.
+Alain Leroy Locke (September 13, 1885 – June 9, 1954) was an American writer, philosopher, educator and patron of the arts.
 Known as the "Dean" of the Harlem Renaissance, Locke was a philosophical architect who's achievements earned him a place in the catalogue of influential African Americans.
 He became the first African American Rhodes Scholar in 1907, and on March 19, 1968, the Rev. Dr. Martin Luther King, Jr. honored Locke's influence when he proclaimed: "We're going to let our children know that the only philosophers that lived were not Plato and Aristotle, but W. E. B. Du Bois and Alain Locke came through the universe.".